 - The defendant has trouble speaking, or doesn’t have the mental capacity to give a coherent story.

-- The defense attorney believes he has already won the case, and does not want to the defendant to potentially lose the case for him.
+- The defense attorney believes he has already won the case, and does not want the defendant to potentially lose the case for him.

 - The defendant has too many admissible convictions.